principle105/thomasthechatbot/README.md

 ### Mesh Association

 Meshes are associated with each other by the percentage of shared responses (configurable).
 Associated meshes for each queried mesh are found and added to the list.
+This process prevents less trained prompts from having a small response pool.

 ### Choosing a Response

 If responses are found to share the same previous message UUID as the prompt, all non-sharing responses are moved.
 Responses are chosen at random from the remaining responses.
+Random selection prevents the chatbot from being predictable.

 # Running